Estuary

 Debezium - ETL Tool

-Debezium is an open-source Change Data Capture (CDC) tool that originated from Red Hat, leveraging Apache Kafka and Kafka Connect to enable real-time data replication from databases.
-Debezium was partly inspired by Martin Kleppmann’s "Turning the Database Inside Out" concept, which emphasized the power of CDC for modern data pipelines.
+Debezium is an open-source Change Data Capture (CDC) tool that originated from RedHat.
+It leverages Apache Kafka and Kafka Connect to enable real-time data replication from databases.
+Debezium was partly inspired by Martin Kleppmann’s "Turning the Database Inside Out" concept, which emphasized the power of the CDC for modern data pipelines.

 Pros

 • Real-time Data Replication: Unlike many modern ELT tools, Debezium is real-time change data capture.
-This has made it the de facto open source CDC framework for modern event-driven architectures.
+This has made it the de facto open-source CDC framework for modern event-driven architectures.

 • Incremental Snapshots: With Debezium's ability to perform incremental snapshots (using DDD-3 rather than whole snapshots), organizations can start to receive change data streams earlier than when using full snapshots.